wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 ## Building the translated project

-Copy the translated files into your project folder.
+Copy the translated files into your target-language project folder.
 Build the project.
 Done!

 <!--
 ## Translating subsequent updates